Crimson seedcracker: Behaviour

 The crimson seedcracker has a broad, strong bill and feeds on grass, sedge and rice seeds, especially seeds that are hard to break open.
 It forages through the undergrowth, but can sometimes be observed feeding on the ground in the open in the vicinity of scrub, in pairs or in the company of bluebills or other small birds.
 When it takes to the wing, it rises with a series of twists, before setting off with an undulating flight, similar to that of a sparrow.
 Breeding takes place in September.
 The crimson seedcracker exhibits polymorphism, there being two morphs, large-billed individuals and small-billed ones.
-These morphs are unrelated to gender, body size, age or geographical origin, but are associated with differences in diet, with the larger-billed morphs able to tackle larger and harder seeds such as those of the nutrushes; it is hypothesized that a mutation in a single gene had a large effect on the morphology of individuals.
+These morphs are unrelated to sex, body size, age or geographical origin, but are associated with differences in diet, with the larger-billed morphs able to tackle larger and harder seeds such as those of the nutrushes; it is hypothesized that a mutation in a single gene had a large effect on the morphology of individuals.